Search

 This could signify that your aquatic environment may not accommodate them and might require adjustments like frequent water changes or temperature control for optimal conditions!

-5 Reasons Why Do Molly Laying on Bottom of Tank
+5 Reasons Why Do Molly Sitting on Bottom of Tank

 1. Poor Water Conditions